FranciscoCosta1/AdventureWorks-Stock-clearance-brick-and-mortar-stores/README.md

-# AdventureWorks: Stock clearance & brick and mortar stores
+# [T-SQL] AdventureWorks: Stock clearance & brick and mortar stores

 Academic Project for the course of **Relational and Non-Relational Databases**